-Her first single “Click Clack” has been featured in the independent film “On Impulse”, which dropped in 2009.
-She was also honored to be featured in the August 27th issue in the Austin Chronicle.
+KB was honored to be featured in the August 27th issue in the Austin Chronicle.
 The piece titled “The Wrecking Crew- This Time Just the Girls” focused on females in the Austin hip hop scene.
-Additionally, she was listed fourth on the Austin Chronicle's "Locals to Grow on" for 2010 and "Scars Are Sexy" was listed third on their list of "Top 10 of 2010 in Texas".

-The Boo was very excited to be approached by a UT film student, Chelsea Hernandez, who focused her documentary, “FeMC” on KB's music and life.
+After reading the article, UT film student Chelsea Hernandez was inspired to make her documentary, “FeMC”, about KB's music and life.
 The film screened nationally at the Deadcenter Film Festival in Oklahoma, the Urban Mediamkers Festival in Atlanta and at South By Southwest in 2011.

 Hernandez and KB teamed up once again in 2012 to create the first music video of the femcee's career for the track "2 Playa".
 The Boo wanted people to take away one main message from both the video and song: "Be yourself, and have a damn good time doing it."